guillermo-segura/optix-react-frontend/README.md

 ### Description

-This's been a fun project.
-I was familiar with MUI, but I've never used it as much as in this project.
+Cool project about refactoring a codebase and turn it into a functional page that display a list of movies and allow the user to review them.

-This is also the first time I set up a Docker image; I've used them in the past, but I wasn't the person doing the images' setup.
+This has been a cool project.
+It allowed me to explore [MUI-Core](https://mui.com/material-ui/all-components/) and [MUI-X](https://mui.com/x/introduction/), as well as as Docker; I've used Docker in the past, but it's the first time I do the images' setup.

 ![homepage](https://github.com/guillermo-segura/optix-react-frontend/blob/main/assets/homepage.png?raw=true)

-For the interactive table, I've used the Data Grid from MUI X. I believe that it is a scalable solution that fulfills all the requirements out of the box.
+For the interactive table, I've used the `Data Grid` component; not only it is a scalable and customizable solution, but also fulfills all the user requirements right out of the box.

-I've also made use of the Rating component, which I found very useful from a user point of view; I made a a custom Review component with it to add responsiveness and display the review score of the movies.
+I build a custom `Review` component using the MUI `Rating` component.
+I made it responsive and displayed extra information both in the editable and non-editable versions to improve the user experience.

 ![review_card](https://github.com/guillermo-segura/optix-react-frontend/blob/main/assets/review_card.png?raw=true)

-Finally, I've made some closeable notifications and displayed them at the top-right side of the screen.
+In addition, I built closeable notifications and displayed them at the top-right side of the screen.

 ![notification](https://github.com/guillermo-segura/optix-react-frontend/blob/main/assets/notification.png?raw=true)

 ### Mobile version

-On small screens, I made sure the refresh buttons displays only the icon, and my Review component displays a single star - following IMDB's approach.
+On small screens, the `Refresh` button becomes an icon-only button, and the `Review` component displays a single star alongside the score - following IMDB's approach.

 The review form is displayed in a modal as requested.